Talabat Business & Revenue Model Explained!

 Today there is a myriad of similar travel apps, but back in 2008, this was an unexplored field and was much needed in the industry.
 Therefore, your ideas for your business should be innovative and such that the consumers also get profit from your business.

-Also, they emphasized including 24/7 customer service.
+Also, they emphasized the importance of 24/7 customer service.
 This clearly shows that if you prioritize the user needs then your company will reach good heights of success.

 The growth of Airbnb made a marketplace that was rare using the help of disruptive technology.
 Therefore, while initiating the idea of making a product and starting a business you must incorporate disruptive innovation and technology.
 By following this guideline you will certainly be able to have the potential to lead in the market.

-Therefore, keeping yourself in the shoes of your consumers, you must use a UX that compliments their needs and requirements.
+Therefore, to keep yourself in your consumers’ shoes, you must use a UX that complements their needs and requirements.

 Q 1.What is the Airbnb business model?